- The experiment

 The girl's name is Cathy.
 Let's call her Cathy Fox.

 The "attraction experiment" I did is described by Glynis McCants in her 2005 book Glynis Has Your Number.
 It wants you to focus on the number 2 while strongly expressing a desire to meet the perfect love.
 I modified the experiment a little to give it maximum intensity, but essentially this is what the whole experiment came down to.
 It's very simple.

-As will be discussed a bit more later on, Tegan was quite over the top in terms of looks, behavior and the sexual and "hearthy" "energy" she was projecting around - particularly with regard to yours truly.
+As will be discussed a bit more later on, Cathy was quite over the top in terms of looks, behavior and the sexual and "hearthy" "energy" she was projecting around - particularly with regard to yours truly.

 For now, I recommend readers look at the chart, do a little testing of their own in trying to get anywhere close to 100%, and then - purely numerologically - let the strangeness of the situation sink in.

 Why do this experiment?
 There are the obvious reasons: it's interesting, it's fun, the foresight of amazing sex, a relationship, stability, "magic", etc.

 There were practical reasons as well for doing this experiment.
 I wanted to test the "vibe" aspect of my in-development compatibility percentage system (implemented almost a decade later on this site), so I very specifically "requested" a person who would be maximally numerologically compatible, preferably 100%.